On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Two-point third order velocity statistics

-The kinematic relations for constant divergence flow are different from incompressible flow for odd order correlations.
-The peculiar radial flow ${u}_r$ in virialized halos satisfies $\boldsymbol{\mathrm{u}_r}=-Ha\boldsymbol{\mathrm{r}}$ from stable clustering hypothesis \citep{Xu:2021-A-non-radial-two-body-collapse}.
-The divergence of peculiar velocity $\nabla \cdot \boldsymbol{\mathrm{u}}=-3Ha$ (in local spherical coordinate), i.e. a spatially constant divergence \citep[see][Eq.(60)]{Xu:2022-The-mean-flow--velocity-disper}.
-Without loss of generality, let's assume $\nabla \cdot \boldsymbol{\mathrm{u}}=\theta \left(t\right)$, where $\theta$ is a constant in space.
-The divergence of third order correlation tensor simply reads
+Dark matter flow is of constant divergence on small scales.
+The kinematic relations for constant divergence flow are different from the incompressible flow for odd order correlations.
+The peculiar radial flow ${u}_r$ in virialized haloes satisfies $\boldsymbol{\mathrm{u}_r}=-Ha\boldsymbol{\mathrm{r}}$ from the stable clustering hypothesis \citep{Xu:2021-A-non-radial-two-body-collapse}.
+The divergence of peculiar velocity $\nabla \cdot \boldsymbol{\mathrm{u}}=-3Ha$ (in local spherical coordinate), that is, a spatially constant divergence \citep{Xu:2022-The-mean-flow--velocity-disper}.
+Without loss of generality, assume that $\nabla \cdot \boldsymbol{\mathrm{u}}=\theta \left(t\right)$, where $\theta=-3Ha$ is a constant in space.
+The divergence of the third-order correlation tensor simply reads

 where the prime stands for taking derivative at location $\boldsymbol{\mathrm{x}}^{'}$.
 The constant divergence requires (Eq. \eqref{ZEqnNum405014}),

 Multiplying $\hat{r}_{i} \hat{r}_{j} $ on both sides of Eq. \eqref{ZEqnNum139076} gives